pdxrod/dcrdinstructions/README.md

 Decred block explorer - see `https://explorer.dcrdata.org`

-You need to get Node and NPM from `https://nodejs.org`
+You need to get Node and NPM from `https://nodejs.org` and run

 You should also carefully read the README.md file in dcrdata, especially the section about Postgresql.
 You need Postgresql, and to locate the config file (e.g.